ste-young/ste-young.github.io/_pages/cv.md

 * 2021.12 ~ 2023.05: Intelligent Auscultation System
   * Innovation training program, leader
-  * Cooperated with the First Affiliated of Xi’an Jiaotong University (from May 2023)
+  * Cooperated with the First Affiliated of Xi’an Jiaotong University (from 2023.05)

 * 2023.03 ~ 2023.06: Visual Media Communications